 📹 Napo River Boat Walkthrough, Peru to Ecuador:

-Obviously I didn’t make this trip all at once.
-My Amazon trip lasted about 4 months and during this period of time I explored Brazil, Peru and Ecuador’s Amazon Rain Forest regions.
+Obviously, I didn’t make this trip all at once.
+My Amazon trip lasted about four months, and during this period I explored Brazil, Peru, and Ecuador’s Amazon Rain Forest regions.

 Also read Amazon River by Boat – 70 travel tips, page with useful suggestions and information to help you cross the Brazilian Amazon River by boat.